 - Air Force Reserve Component (AFRC) Awards.
 The Major General Stanley F. Newman Award recognizes an outstanding Air National Guard wing or group, while the Lieutenant General James E. Sherrard III Award recognizes an outstanding Air Force Reserve wing or group.

-- For more information on these award programs, go to the individual awards page.
+- For more information on these award programs, visit our awards page.

 - A/TA Arnold Air Society and Silver Wings Scholarships – The Airlift/Tanker Association Scholarships for AFROTC.
 A/TA sponsors up to six annual AFROTC scholarships for members of the Arnold Air Society (AAS) and Silver Wings (SW).
 The scholarship application process is administered the AAS/SW National HQs and selection is made by HQ AFROTC, Maxwell AFB AL. There are presently two scholarships named in honor of Brig Gen Thomas R. Mikolajcik and Maj Gen James I. Baginski.
 Evaluated on the basis of financial need, academic achievement, detachment commander endorsement, and the quality of an essay related to an air mobility topic.
 Find guidelines here.